AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 >
 > :bulb: A full discussion of John the Ripper's configuration file is beyond the scope of this exercise, but see the `doc/CONFIG` file in the official JtR source distribution for more information about customizing `john`'s behavior.

 To see why these specific candidates were generated from the original words, we can examine the specific wordlist rules `john` applied to them.
 By default, when you invoke `john` with a combination of the `--wordlist` and `--rules` options, it will load the mangling rules in the "`Wordlist`" section of the `john.conf` file.
 You can achieve the same effect while being more explicit by specifying the name of the section you want load rules from, as in `--rules=Wordlist`.

+> :beginner: :bulb: John the Ripper ships with four wordlist rulesets: `Single`, `Extra`, `Wordlist`, and `NT`.
+Any of those names can be passed to the `--rules` option to load the wordlist rules defined in that section of the `john.conf` file.
+There are also two additional named wordlist rule sections configured by default.
+The first, `Single-Extra`, loads the `Single` ruleset followed by the `Extra` ruleset.
+The other, `Jumbo`, loads all four rulesets one after the other, which results in a dramatically expanded password candidate list and greatly increases cracking session time.

 In my copy of `john.conf`, this section header is at line 338 of the file and it begins like this:

 ```
 # Wordlist mode rules